thafsi-pv/CinemaSpot/README.md

 The application is designed to be responsive and work well on different devices.
 This is achieved using the media query.

+### Dark and Light Mode

+The app includes a switch on the home page that allows users to switch between light and dark mode.
+The switch is implemented using a plain CSS variable

 ## How to Run

 ### Install Dependencies